ovaschool/ovaschool.github.io/staticpages/ova-foundation.markdown

 Every board member has an equal voice in each decision made.
 The board members are (re-)voted every five years.
 You can find the current board setup [here](https://ovaschool.github.io/organizers/).

 ### Membership
-Everyone who attended or taught at an OVA summer school is eligible to become a member of the OVA foundation for the subsequent year.
-Instructions of how to become a member are sent via email to the participants after each school.
+Everyone who attended or taught at an OVA summer school is eligible to become an OVA member for the subsequent year (your registration fee is automatically your membership fee; teachers become honorary members).
+More information is sent via email to the participants after each school.

 Every member is allowed to participate in the general assembly and vote on decisions like new board members or the next location of OVA.

 If you have questions about the OVA foundation or if you wish to become an OVA member without having participated at an OVA summer school, please reach out to us at ovasummerschool@gmail.com.